Think property management companies just collect and cash rent checks? Think again.

 - Maintenance: many property managers will charge either a small flat fee or percentage of the cost of a repair.
 Be sure to ask them what this amount is as you're vetting different companies.

-Like any other investment asset, your rental property deserves proactive and professional management.
-Whether you own a rental property that’s 30 or 3,000 miles away from where you live, partnering with the right property manager can save you time, boost your bottom line, ensure diligent maintenance, and reduce liability.
+Like any other investment asset, your rental property may benefit from optional proactive and professional management.
+Whether you own a rental property that’s 30 or 3,000 miles away from where you live, choosing a property manager can help save you time, potentially boost your bottom line, ensure diligent maintenance, and help reduce liability.

 Meet our panel of property managers